Disney seeks to toss district lawsuit in DeSantis feud

 DeSantis rallied lawmakers to pass bills that reconstituted the district, formerly known as Reedy Creek Improvement District, and transfer power over the board to the governor from Disney.
 Lawmakers also retroactively invalidated agreements that Disney reached with the prior board on the eve of it being brought under DeSantis's control.

-Disney's attorney argued in court that the district's lawsuit should be dismissed because it was no longer needed since the company's agreements with the prior board were nullified by the state.
+Disney argued in court papers that the district's lawsuit should be dismissed because it was no longer needed since the company's agreements with the prior board were nullified by the state.

 "If Disney's contracts are void, nearly all of Disney's claims in the federal case disappear," the district said in a court filing.